 Your family and guests will love this grilled marinaded steak with chimichurri sauce recipe.
 It's easy to make, cooks fast, and tastes great.
+The chimichurri sauce is a little different spin on steak than what I normally do, so that makes it fun.

 Although the recipe's origin, and even the name chimichurri, is not really clear, it was most likely invented by the cowboys (gauchos) of the high cattle plains of Argentina.
 Argentina has a long and vast history of cattle raising, with large tracts of land dedicated to ranching.
 At night, the gauchos would sit around the campfire, grilling meat for dinner and adding chimichurri sauce as they ate.
 Except for olive oil, which they carried in their saddle bags, most chimichurri ingredients were wild and easily foraged.
 The world later discovered that this very simple-to-prepare and delicious sauce is the perfect accompaniment to grilled meats.